All of your accounts will use the same format for the User Name and the initial default Password.

 NOTE: if you did not provide a middle name or initial, use an “ x” for your middle initial.

-ANGEL is suite of simple, yet powerful online teaching and learning tools.
+Blackboard is suite of simple, yet powerful online teaching and learning tools.

 If you are still experiencing trouble, contact the Help Desk.